Best Practices

 Many members of the San Carlos Apache Tribe of Arizona do not have access to clean, piped drinking water.
 The Tribe therefore utilizes LIHWAP flexibilities to provide bottled water to eligible households on a monthly basis.

-- San Carlos Apache has formal agreement with a local supermarket allowing eligible households to receive ten cases of water monthly.
+- San Carlos Apache had formal agreement with a local supermarket allowing eligible households to receive ten cases of water monthly.

-- Tribe offers delivery for beneficiaries unable to pick up water bottles themselves.
+- Tribe offered delivery for beneficiaries unable to pick up water bottles themselves.

 - In FY22, 1,697 households benefited from San Carlos Apache's LIHWAP bottled water program.